Erikssonia edgei: Instars

 The different larval instars are fairly uniform in appearance.
 They have pinkish grey bodies with a maroon line down the dorsum, flanked by bluish green and regular reddish brown markings on the sides.
 The head is dark with yellow markings, while the neck and anal shields are likewise dark, but with a broad, yellow median line.
 The well-developed honey-gland is located on the seventh segment, and retractile white tubercles with protective spines are located on the eighth segment.

 The larvae shelter during the day in the nest of the host ant, and emerge at night, sometimes simultaneously, to feed on the host plant.
 The first two instars feed on the leaf surfaces, while the third and fourth begin to consume the leaf margins.
 The larvae are much larger than the ants, which always accompany them.
 The ants may stroke them slowly with their antennae, and often feed at their honey-glands.
 Motionless larvae may extrude their tubercles to ward them off.
 The 5th and 6th instars feed only on leaf edges.
 The sixth and last instar takes about three weeks to grow to over 3 cm in length.
 It pupates inside the ant nest, but will only expand its wings once exposed to light.

-Aposematism

-It is believed that the adult butterfly's black-spotted orange markings are a sign of unpalatability, and they may be toxic due to the larval stage's poisonous food plants.
-It is suspected that they may form part of a mimicry ring with Telchinia serena.